Cloud Medical is a full-spectrum direct primary care (DPC) practice devoted to our patients’ health and wellbeing.

 Our “Big Why?”

-At Cloud Medical we strive to be the most user-friendly and convenient primary care program on the planet.
+At Cloud Medical we strive to be the most user-friendly, affordable, and convenient primary care program on the planet.
 You hire us to take care of the majority of your health care needs and we are here for you when you need us.

 But our philosophy runs deep.
 We are mission-driven and founded on a deep conviction grounded in love for our patients and for our community.